arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_fare_gt_50.png">

-You can interative with the map by expand the small triangle in the upper left corner, such as hiding the pick-up or drop-off locations.
+You can interactive with the map by expand the small triangle in the upper left corner, such as hiding the pick-up or drop-off locations.
 We found that most trips with transaction amount greater than $50 are from the city center to farther away place.

 #### 2.2 About distance